victoria-petrone/hypeit-metal-festivals/README.md

 ## Scope:

-This challenge should take **a few hours** to complete.
-Don't worry if you don’t finish everything—focus on demonstrating the skills that we’re looking for.
+This challenge should take **about 4 hours** to complete.
+Don't worry if you don’t finish everything—focus on giving us insight into how you work.

-## Bonus (Optional):

-You can add features such as sorting, pagination, or improving UI design.
-Feel free to add any other enhancements you think could improve the project.

 ## Submission: